Korg MS2000R Analog Modeling Synthesizer Module

 The Mod Sequence function applies time-variant change to sound parameters in a way similar to varying the control voltage on an analog synthesizer of the past.
 In addition to the 28 parameters on the front panel, you can apply time-variant change to the pitch or step length and adjust it in real time.

-This Korg MS2000R is in Fantastic Condition and comes with it’s Original Box, Manual and Power Supply.
+This Korg MS2000R is in Excellent Condition and Had Home Use Only.
+It comes with it’s Original Box, Manual and Power Supply.